andreivisan/andreivisan.github.io/_posts/2015-03-18-searching-with-elasticsearch-and-node.js.md

   </body>
 </html>
 ```

+You can now start again the application by running npm start.

 I indexed some houses for sale inside Elasticsearch and the screen looks like the following after I search for a city name: